 Scientific Expedition Leader

-Ornella finished her PhD investigating the coexistence of two juvenile shark species and the possible effects of competition on the species' ecological niches.
-This work has been conducted in Seychelles and French Polynesia through a collaboration with the French University EPHE, the CRIOBE and the Save Our Seas Foundation - D'Arros Research Centre (SOSF - DRC).
-Further, she's involved in multiple international collaborations investigating the trophic ecology and anthropogenic impacts on the ecology and physiology of sharks.
-To raise awareness of these charismatic but threatened species, Ornella shares her knowledge through public presentations, media engagements, and as a scientific leader on sailing expeditions.
+Ornella is a biologist that has been studying shark ecology for the past twelve years.
+Following numerous jobs as a research assistant in the US, Seychelles, and French Polynesia, Ornella started her PhD at the PSL Research University in collaboration with the Save Our Seas Foundation - D'Arros Research Centre (SOSF - DRC) and the CRIOBE.
+She investigated the coexistence of two juvenile reef shark species and the possible effects of competition on the species' ecological niches.
+After receiving her PhD in 2020, Ornella continues to be involved in multiple international collaborations investigating the trophic ecology and anthropogenic impacts on the ecology and physiology of sharks.
+To raise awareness of these charismatic but threatened species, Ornella shares her knowledge through public presentations, media engagements, and as a scientific expedition leader.

 DR. FLORIAN BREIDER

 Scientific Collaborator Switzerland, EPFL

 Florian is the head of the Central Environmental Laboratory at EPFL which conducts research and provides services in the fields of environmental analytical chemistry and molecular biology.
 His research on the plastic pollution focuses on (i) the interactions between microplastics and organic and inorganic micropollutants, (ii) the characterization of tire particles and their toxicity, (iii) the fate of microplastics in biological fluids (e.g. gastric, intestinal and lung fluids), (iv) the distribution and transport of microplastics in the aquatic environment and (v) the development of analytical tools to detect and characterize micro- and nanoplastics in water, sediment and the biota.

 Scientific Collaborator Azores, IMAR